minghao-wu/minghao-wu.github.io/_pages/about.md

   - /about.html
 ---

-Minghao Wu is currently working as a Research Engineer in Natural Language Processing at [JD AI Research](http://air.jd.com/index.html) of JD.com, Inc. He received his bachelor degree at The University of Sydney in 2016 and master degree at The University of Melbourne under the supervision of [Trevor Cohn](http://people.eng.unimelb.edu.au/tcohn/) in 2018.
+Minghao Wu is a prospective Ph.D. student in Natural Language Processing at Monash University under the supervision of Prof. Reza Haffari.